 - To send, via 'mygulbenkian', a progress report (three pages maximum) within one month after completion of the proposed activity

 - To inform the Calouste Gulbenkian Foundation of any substantial changes to the proposed activity.

 It is a form published in awardees 'mygulbenkian' to be filled out with their bank account details.
-These details should be confirmed, by an email to [email protected] or a message through the 'mygulbenkian', by the awardees every year.
+Along with an official document from the bank confirming the bank account details.